-Easily accessible by car, Ein Avdat National Park in the Negev Desert offers 1-3 hour hike routes ranging in levels of difficulty from easy to moderately challenging.
+Easily accessible by car, Ein Avdat National Park in the Negev Desert offers one-to-three hour hike routes ranging in levels of difficulty, from easy to moderately challenging.
 A brochure with a site map is available at the admission booth.
 There are toilet facilities and water next to the lower parking area.

 If you have come to Ein Avdat with two cars then it is possible to hike entirely in one direction, after having ferried one car to the upper parking lot of Ein Avdat NP, otherwise plan on returning to the same point.
 Please note that the hike to the upper parking lot requires climbing ladders.
 The trail to the upper parking lot is one way!

 Setting out from the lower parking lot, follow the marked trail south.
 While it is wise to watch your step, make sure to look up and ahead to take in the view of the canyon as it rises above you.

 The trail occasionally crosses the stream bed, mostly dry most of the year, and passes beneath impressive cliffs.
 Along the way you may spot some ibex.
 Ibex are a species of wild goat, which thrive on the vegetation of Ein Avdat, which is abundant relative to the Negev Desert Highlands.
 Adult male ibex stand out for their large scimitar-shaped horns.

 At a trail junction, take the lower trail, cross over a small dam, and follow the trail on the opposite bank to a ledge overlooking one of the pools of Ein Avdat fed by a small waterfall tricking down the rock at its far end.